Hello, how can we help you?

 Use this action to automatically execute a dataset when loading a responsive form; the grid will be filled out with the necessary information, without manual interaction on the user's part.

-Specify which Form field, of the Table type, will have its data source executed automatically.
+Specify which form field, of the Table type, will have its data source executed automatically.

 For more information on using datasets, refer to the Fetching external data via dataset article.